-Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations, and arises principally from the Company's receivables from customers and investment.
-Credit risk is receivable from customers and investment.
-Credit risk is equal to the carrying value of the financial assets.
+Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument falls to meet its contractual obligations, and arises principally from the Company's receivables from customers and investment.
+Credit risk arises from cash hold with banks and financial institutions, as well as credit exposure to clients, including outstanding accounts receivable.
+The maximum exposure to credit risk is equal to the carrying value of the financial assets.
 The objective of managing counterparty credit risk is to prevent losses in financial assets. currently company have minimal credit risk.

 (National Highway Authority of India) only therefore company have minimal credit risk.